AdoptOpenJDK/adoptopenjdk-getting-started-kit/virtual-machines/sharing_host_folder_with_guest_vm.md

 # Sharing host folder with guest VM

 This section describes how to access the Java source code that is inside a VM, from your IDE running on the host computer.
-This way you can edit in your favourite IDE and environment, then switch to the VM when you are ready to build...
+This way you can edit in your favourite IDE and environment, then switch to the VM when you are ready to build.

 As tested on *Mac OSX 10.10* running *VirtualBox 4.3.20* with the Ubuntu_12.04_OpenJDK_dev_1 VM.